Jump to RecipePrint Recipe

 Experiment with different combinations of these toppings to customize your tacos and create a delicious flavor profile that suits your taste preferences:

--Fresh Herbs: Add chopped cilantro, parsley, or green onions for a burst of freshness and color.
+Add chopped cilantro, parsley, or green onions for a burst of freshness and color.

 -Lime Juice: Squeeze fresh lime juice over the tacos to add a bright and tangy flavor.